Xorcerer/pyxp/README.md

 exp = double(a + b) + add(a, b) - (val.my_sum(a, b) << 1)

-# Serialize to string, so you could send over network.
+# Serialize to string, so you could send it over network.
 json_str = exp.to_json()

 # Deserialization